With a population of more than 2 million inhabitants, Havana is the largest city both in Cuba and in the Caribbean.

 Numerous museums enrich the old city with their distinguishing attributes and historical values.
 Old Havana, with its fortresses, is the richest colonial set of Latin America and in 1982 was declared by UNESCO a World Heritage Site.

 Centro Habana municipality is located between Old Havana and Vedado.
-Paseo del Prado Ave. is the borderline between Old Havana and Centro Habana municipalities.
+Paseo del Prado Ave. is the borderline between Old Havana and Centro Habana municipality.

-Therefore, it is right where you want to be in the heart of it all, within easy access and at walking distance to everywhere in Old Havana, including other interesting sites in Centro Habana as Chinatown, Central Park, Capitol building, Callejon de Hammel among others.
+Therefore, it is right where you want to be in the heart of it all, within easy access and at walking distance to everywhere in Old Havana, including other interesting sites in Centro Habana as Chinatown, Callejon de Hammel among others.

 Along with Old Havana, Centro Habana is the most populated and overcrowded part of the city.
 It is a residential and commercial area.
 San Rafael St., a main shopping street in the city, traverses Centro Habana from the Parque Central westwards.
 The large Partagas tobacco factory, directly behind the Capitolio, is the biggest export tobacco factory in the country.